valerauko/wrike-ist/README.md

 ## Pull requests

 This Action recognizes that a pull request links to a wrike task, if there is a wrike permalink pointing to a task in the pull request description.
+It will then post a comment to the task with a link to the pull request, and mark the task as completed when the pull request is merged.

-Example:
+### Example:

 ```markdown
 ## Task